testofthings/toolsaf/documentation/architecture/Serialization.md

         # Return new instance of the proper class
 ```

-Returning `None` allows to skip object and discarding the related JSON.
+Returning `None` allows you to skip the object and discard the related JSON.
-This is handy if an object may becomes obsolete, and it can be omitted.
+This is handy when an object may become obsolete and can be omitted.

 ### Serializing sub-objects